ihmcrobotics/iCub/README.md

 ## Getting Started

 We require a Java Development Kit 8 or higher, and a fairly up-to-date version of Gradle to use our software.
+We provide a "gradle wrapper" for this repository, which means that you can use the included `gradlew` or `gradlew.bat` scripts locally instead of a system installation of Gradle if you want.
 We also highly suggest using a modern Java IDE.
 More information can be found at https://ihmcrobotics.github.io/documentation/ (see Software Requirements on the sidebar) for installing Java, Gradle, and an IDE.

 Once you have installed the IDE of your choice, you may import the iCub repository as a Gradle project.